Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 ready: true
 ---

-## OOP Principles in Java
+## OOP  in Java
-Object-Oriented Programming refers to languages that use objects in programming.
-Object-oriented programming aims to implement real-world entities like inheritance, hiding, polymorphism in programming.
-The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.
+The main aim of OOP is to bind together the data and the functions that operate on them.This is done so that no other part of the code can access this data except that function.

-The four OOP priciples in java are:
+There are four OOP priciples in java:

 ### Abstraction
-An abstraction is an idea or iated conscept which is not associated with one specific object.
 In Object-oriented programming, abstraction is a process of hiding the implementation details from the user, only the functionality will be provided to the user.
 In other words, the user will have the information on what the object does instead of how it does it.

 In Java, abstraction is achieved using Abstract classes and interfaces.[Read more](https://www.geeksforgeeks.org/abstraction-in-java-2/)